 FREE and REDUCED LUNCH PROGRAM

-Meal applications for the 2020-2021 may be submitted at any time.
-Completed meal applications can be mailed to Michelle Barber, 23 Highland Avenue Westerly RI 02891 or scanned/emailed to email@example.com.
+Meal applications for the 2021-2022 school year may be submitted at any time.
+Completed meal applications can be mailed to Michelle Barber, 23 Highland Avenue Westerly RI 02891 or scanned/emailed to firstname.lastname@example.org.
 You may also schedule a day/time to drop off your completed meal application.
 If you need a copy of the meal application, contact Michelle Barber at 401-315-1502.

-If you've received a notice from the State of RI stating your child(ren) have direct certification to receive free school lunch, you do not have to fill out an application.
+If you've received a notice from the State of RI stating your child(ren) have direct certification to receive free school lunch in the 2021-2022 school year, you do not have to fill out an application.
 Feel free to contact Michelle Barber if you have any questions regarding your child's eligibility, or if you need assistance in filling out a meal application.

-REMINDER: The USDA has approved districts to continue using the Summer Food Service Program for school year 2020-2021.
+REMINDER: The USDA has approved districts to use the Seamless Summer Option (SSO) food program for school year 2021-2022.
 All Westerly Public Schools were approved to serve free grab and go meals to all WPS students.
-Families are strongly encouraged to complete a meal application for the 20-21 school year, as funding for the SFSP is not guaranteed.
+Families are strongly encouraged to complete a meal application for the 21-22 school year, as eligibility for community programs, scholarships, waivers and P-EBT cards may be based on a child's free or reduced meal eligibility.
 Contact Michelle Barber if you have any questions.

 Non-Discrimination Statement: This explains what to do if you believe you have been treated unfairly.